Axway/agent-sdk/docs/discovery/subscriptions.md

 # Subscription Setup and Processing

-Amplify Central Subscriptions allows the consumers to subscribe with Amplify Unified Catalog item to gain access for the published asset.
-With agents built using Amplify Agents SDK, the published API server results in publishing catalog item under Amplify Unified Catalog, the agents can configure subscription metadata that is required from consumers at the time of subscription to provision the access in target API gateway.
+Amplify Central Subscriptions allow the consumer to subscribe, using Amplify Unified Catalog, in order to gain access for the published asset.
+Amplify Agents SDK publishes API server resources which result in catalog items within Amplify Unified Catalog.
+The agents can configure metadata that is required from consumers, at the time of subscription, to provision access to the resource in the connected gateway.

 ## Table of Contents